beabee-communityrm/beabee/README.md

 You can get the public key and secret key in the [Stripe dashboard](https://dashboard.stripe.com).

-To be able to recive webhooks from stripe you need to forward them to your local environment and create a webhook secret using the [Stripe CLI](https://docs.stripe.com/stripe-cli):
+To be able to receive webhooks from stripe you need to forward them to your local environment and create a webhook secret using the [Stripe CLI](https://docs.stripe.com/stripe-cli):

 ```bash
 stripe login